l0b5ter/NastyPS2Script/README.md

 ![Spotted](http://wiad0api.tk/Delete%20in%202%20months/SkjermbildePS2.PNG)

-But you dont even need that, simply just having an while loop which press 'q' works to, however its messing up if you wanna type in chat.
+But you dont even need that, simply just having a while loop which press 'q' works to, however its messing up if you wanna type in chat.

 ![Spotted2](http://wiad0api.tk/Delete%20in%202%20months/se.PNG)